Lorie Tarshis

 Lorie Tarshis (22 March 1911 – 4 October 1993) was a Canadian economist who taught mostly at Stanford University.
 He is credited with writing the first introductory textbook that brought Keynesian thinking into American university classrooms, the 1947 Elements of Economics.
 The work swiftly lost popularity after it was charged with excessive sympathy to communism by McCarthyist activists.
-Instead, the 1948 Economics by Paul Samuelson brought the Keynesian revolution to the United States.
+Instead, the 1948 Economics by Paul Samuelson brought the Keynesian Revolution to the United States.

 Early life and education

-Tarshis was born in Toronto and received a bachelor's degree from the University of Toronto and master's and doctoral degrees in economics from Trinity College, Cambridge.
+Tarshis was born in Toronto and received a bachelor's degree from the University of Toronto and master's and doctoral degrees in economics from Trinity College, Cambridge under the tutelage of John Maynard Keynes.

 Career

 Private sector

 He came to the United States in 1936 as an instructor at Tufts University near Boston.
 He worked for the War Production Board in World War II and then became an operations analyst for the United States Army Air Forces at bomber commands in Libya, Tunisia and Italy.